 -

 Early CPR: Teaching the immediate initiation of chest compressions to maintain blood circulation and oxygen delivery to vital organs, particularly the brain and heart.
+High-quality CPR is essential in maintaining effective blood flow and oxygen delivery, significantly improving survival rates.

 -

 Early Defibrillation: Explaining the role of an Automated External Defibrillator (AED) in restoring a normal heart rhythm, and the importance of using it as soon as possible.
-CPR AED training programs emphasize the quality of instruction and practical hands-on experience with AEDs.
+CPR AED training programs emphasize the quality of instruction and experience with AEDs.

 -